nanoporetech/read_until_api/README.md

 Installation
 ------------

+The client requires MinKNOW for MinION 18.02 or later (MinKNOW-Core 1.12).

 The package can be installed into MinKNOW's python environment using the python interpreter in the MinKNOW root directory.
 For example on Ubuntu:

     sudo /opt/ONT/MinKNOW/ont-python/bin/python setup.py install

+(The MinKNOW python is located at `/Applications/MinKNOW.app/Contents/Resources/ont-python/bin/python` on OSX and `c:\Program Files\OxfordNanopore\MinKNOW\ont-python\python.exe` on Windows).

 Installation of the package into other python environments is currently unsupported.